I7-Examples/i7-examples.github.io/community.md

 {:style="float: left;margin-right: 15px;margin-top: 5px;"}
 [Zork](https://github.com/I7-Examples/Zork), by Dean Menezes (2008).

-A completed open-source development of an Inform 7 version of the original Zork game developed at MIT between 1977 and 1981.
+An open-source development of an Inform 7 version of the original Zork game developed at MIT between 1977 and 1981.
 This is published as an Inform 7 project, complete with the required extensions, and compiles with no problems.

 _This project was originally developed using I7 builds 4X60 to 5T18 but has been recently updated to I7 build 6M62._